Substance Abuse Counselor College Program Information

 Popular Career Options

 Students who are graduating from a substance abuse counseling education certificate program may be able to transfer their college credits to a higher degree program.
 Those immediately entering the workforce might pursue the following careers:

 Associate's Degree in Substance Abuse Counseling

 Associate's degree programs in substance abuse counseling prepare students to enter human services careers and assist people who are coping with the effects of substance abuse.
-Upon graduating from an associate's degree program in substance abuse counseling, students are often eligible to take licensure examinations for substance abuse counselors.
+Upon graduating from such a program, students are often eligible to take licensure examinations for substance abuse counselors.

 Prior to enrolling in an associate's degree program in substance abuse counseling, students must have earned a GED or high school diploma.
 Students must also meet minimum grade point average or college entrance examination requirements.

-Students embarking upon an associate's degree in substance abuse counseling can expect to take classes that cover interviewing and counseling groups, pharmacology principles of addiction, individual assessment and substance abuse case management.
+Students can expect to take classes that cover interviewing and counseling groups, pharmacology principles of addiction, individual assessment and substance abuse case management.
 Other courses discuss: